-'''

-| $ mkdir src/hello
+\$ mkdir src/hello

-'''

 This new directory is going to contain the source file of our new plug-in3.
 If you want, you can have a quick look at src which contains the kernel and existing plug-ins.
-We only use a few files of this directory in this tutorial.
+We only use a few files from this directory in this tutorial.

 We can now edit the source file of hello, called src/hello/register.ml.
-It should contain exactly the same code than the file hello_world.ml given page 15 in Section 2.1.2: there is not a so big difference between kernel-integrated plug-ins and the other ones.
+It should contain exactly the same code than the file hello_world.ml given page 15 in Section 2.1.2: in this regard, there is no big difference between kernel-integrated plug-ins and the other ones.